-If you have wondered what to make with prickly pears, you are going to love all of these fun tips and recipe ideas!
+If you have wondered what to make with prickly pears, you will love these fun tips and recipe ideas!
 I will walk you through everything you need to know about these exotic cactus fruits and how to enjoy their flavor!

 I have a special treat for you today!
 I am in love with prickly pears and will show you some of the best prickly pear recipes you can make with them!

 Prickly pears have many names, including cactus fruit, cactus pears, Opuntia, cactus fig, and even Mexican tuna fruit.
 (How silly is that name?)
 They can be found throughout Mexico and some of the southern states.

-Prickly pears come in several different colors ranging from red to hot pink, orange, and green.
-You can use any color prickly pear in the recipes I share.
+Prickly pears come in several colors, ranging from red to hot pink, orange, and green.
+You can use any color of prickly pear in the recipes I share.
 I love using vibrant red and purple cactus pear fruit juice to make syrup.

 How to eat a prickly pear:

 There are lots of ways to eat a prickly pear.
 You can make a jam, prickly pear chutney, or cactus pear jelly.
-I love using the juice to make a syrup for cocktails!
-Sauces for roasted meats that are flavored with prickly pear add so much flavor.
+I love using juice to make syrup for cocktails!
+Sauces for roasted meats flavored with prickly pear add so much flavor.

 Prickly pears taste like a cross between watermelon, strawberries, and raspberries.
-They have an earthy flavor and they are great for both sweet and savory recipes!
+They have an earthy flavor and are great for sweet and savory recipes!
 My favorite way to enjoy them is in my Prickly Pear Margarita recipe!

 What part of the prickly pear is edible?